Adoption Disruption Insurance

 American Adoptions believes in putting our families first, which is why we don’t use the rollover policy.
 Our Risk-Sharing Program is the best adoption disruption insurance for the hopeful adoptive families we serve.

-To learn more about how we limit failed matches and about our adoption disruption insurance program, call us at 1-800-ADOPTION or request more free adoption information.
+To learn more about how we limit failed matches and about our adoption disruption insurance program, request more free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.